 TIMELINE REALITY CHECK

-At that time, Ferrer said of the July 4 date, that county leaders and residents "have do a lot of things right so that we can actually get to that date... and we're still going to need to pay a lot of attention to what the data's telling us."
-Garcetti had a similar response.
+At that time, L.A.
+County's public health director Barbara Ferrer said that county leaders and residents would "have do a lot of things right so that we can actually get to that date... and we're still going to need to pay a lot of attention to what the data's telling us."
+Mayor Garcetti had a similar response.

 California Health and Human Services Secretary Dr. Mark Ghaly defined those metrics as:

 - No more than a 5% increase in hospitalizations over seven days

 - And EITHER less than 25 coronavirus positives per 100,000 residents OR less than 8% positive tests.